 I can’t believe I actually made it.
-I was amazed at the technique for making patterns resembling skyrockets, and yet it doesn’t take much time.
+The patterns look pretty nice even though it didn’t take much time.

-In this class you cannot only dye handkerchiefs, but t-shirts and bags as well.
+In this class you can also dye t-shirts and bags.

-Also, there are other types of dying patterns available, such as letters and pictures.
+There are also other types of dying patterns available, such as letters and pictures.

-Young people who are passionate to take over the traditional aizome for future generations created the shop.
-They cultivate indigo by themselves.
+This shop was created by young people who are passionate to take over the traditional aizome for future generations.
+They even cultivate the indigo plant themselves!